-However, weeds are often hoed and left on the ground to take advantage of their value to the compost heap they will need to be collected.
+soft young weeds (before they have seeded) and these rot quickly.
+The composter having hoed the weeds will not leave them on the ground but should collect them to take advantage of their value to the compost heap as Greens. need to be collected.

 If poultry or rabbits are kept, the manure makes a good activator.
 Some of the horse or cattle manure delivered to manure the site can be kept back to add to the compost bin bulk up other ingredients.

 Items that are a little slower to decompose include windfall fruit, the leaves/tops from vegetables.
 (Remove the carrot, parsnip tops etc to compost on the allotment rather than carry them home to trim later), old flowers

 or bedding plants, soft prunings, perennial weeds (if drowned or dried first) and of course tea bags if you can find the time to relax.
 Please note that not all tea bags will compost.
 Chop up tough items using shears or a sharp spade.
 The smaller